 Puppies are cute.
 They are playful, happy, and full of energy.
-They long for attention and praise and it is extremely difficult not to indulge them no matter what they do.
+They long for attention and praise, and it is challenging not to indulge them no matter what they do.
 But giving in to that impulse and not correcting puppy misbehavior can lead to problems like dog jumping.

-It is imperative that you, as the dog owner, establish the correct rules early to ensure that you will always have a strong, healthy relationship with your canine friend.
+It is imperative that you, as the dog owner, establish the correct rules early to ensure that you will always have a robust and healthy relationship with your canine friend.

-Dog jumping is a behavior problem that’s hard to correct once it’s established.
-And jumping is a common puppy misbehavior that can turn into a large problem later.
+Jumping is a behavior problem that’s hard to correct once it’s established.
+This puppy misbehavior can turn into a significant problem later.

-It is much more difficult to stop a dog from jumping on people than a puppy.
+It is much more challenging to stop a dog from jumping on people than a puppy.

-Dogs will jump on people for several reasons, and even though it may seem cute in the beginning, but it is a problem that needs to be rectified at a young age.
+Dogs will jump on people for several reasons, and even though it may seem cute initially, it is a problem that needs to be rectified at a young age.

-Fortunately, dog jumping is a relatively simple problem to fix if you start early.
+Fortunately, this bad behavior is a relatively simple problem to fix if you start early.

 Dog jumping: It’s all about attention

-Although it is nice to know your dog is happy to see you, it’s important to teach your dog that this is not the appropriate way to express that excitement.
+Although it is nice to know your dog is happy to see you, it’s essential to teach your dog that this is not the appropriate way to express that excitement.

 Don’t yell or hit your dog.
 Even negative attention, unfortunately, will reinforce that bad behavior.

-When you know that your canine friend is about to jump on you, simply turn away.
+Turn away when you know that your canine friend is about to jump.

 Your dog wants your attention and thinks jumping is the way to get it.

-You must ignore your dog and not make eye contact until your dog has settled down and stopped jumping.
+You must ignore your dog and not make eye contact until your dog has settled down.

-Instead of completely turning away, you can stop dog jumping by distracting the dog.
+Instead of completely turning away, you can stop jumping by distracting the dog.

-For example, commanding the dog to sit is a good way to encourage a different, more appropriate behavior.
+For example, commanding the dog to sit is an excellent way to encourage a different, more appropriate behavior.

-It is absolutely imperative that you praise your dog and give him attention when he does what you ask.
-By doing this, your dog will understand that jumping gets him nothing, while sitting gets the attention the dog wants.
+You must praise your dog and give him attention when he does what you ask.
+Your dog will understand that jumping gets him nothing while sitting gets the attention the dog wants.

-Don’t confuse your dog by sometimes letting him jump or by letting him jump on some people but not others.
-Don’t be lazy and don’t forget to heap on the praise when your dog does the right thing.
+Don’t confuse your dog by sometimes letting him jump or by allowing him to jump on some people but not others.
+Don’t be lazy, and don’t forget to heap on the praise when your dog does the right thing.

 To prevent injuries to your dog or anyone else, you need to start training early to ensure your dog doesn’t jump up on people.
 This will ensure you will be able to enjoy your dog in all situations.

-Imad LB is a long-time dog owner who is dedicated to sharing his experiences to help other people and their pets have the best life possible.
-When he’s not working on his site howpup.com, he’s out walking his two dogs with his wife and two kids.
+Imad LB is a long-time dog owner dedicated to sharing his experiences to help other people and their pets have the best life possible.
+When he’s not working on his site howpup.com, he walks his two dogs with his wife and two kids.